linode/docs/docs/uptime/loadbalancing/use-nginx-as-a-front-end-proxy-and-software-load-balancer.md

 If you're new to Linux server administration, you may be interested in our [introduction to Linux basics](/docs/tools-reference/introduction-to-linux-concepts) guide, [Beginner's Guide](/docs/beginners-guide/) and [Administration Basics](/docs/using-linux/administration-basics) guide.

-## How It Works: Front-End Proxy Services with Nginx
+## Front-End Proxy Services with Nginx: How It Works

 When a request reaches the nginx front-end proxy server, here's an overview of the process that occurs: